-FIG. 12 SECTIONAL VIEW OF AIR/FLUE DUCT ASSY THROUGH WALL
+FIG. 13 SECTIONAL VIEW OF AIR/FLUE DUCT ASSY THROUGH WALL

-- Engage four screws from accessory pack 'C' into the pre-drilled holes in the terminal and screw fully home.
-These screws which are self drilling will pierce the air duct and secure the terminal to air duct - Protect duct where it is likely to come into contact with mortar by using adhesive tape provided (accessory pack E). - Insert the assembly into the wall sliding the rope sealing ring along the air duct into the flue sealing collar.
+- Protect duct where it is likely to come into contact with mortar by using adhesive tape provided (accessory pack E). - Insert the assembly into the wall sliding the rope sealing ring along the air duct into the flue sealing collar.
 Bend the six tabs on flue sealing collar inwards to retain the rope sealing ring.
 Ensure air duct flange studs do not obstruct lifting of boiler onto mounting bracket.

-FIG. 13 PREPARING THE BOILER
+FIG. 14 PREPARING BOILER

-The controls cover should have been removed when unpacking the boiler, if not remove controls cover by opening the door covering the securing screw on the underside of controls cover, see FIG 13.

-Undo securing screw, pull controls cover forward 10 mm, lower to release from four side fixings and pull forward clear of thermostat knob.
+The controls cover should have been removed when unpacking the boiler, if not remove controls cover by opening the door covering the securing screw on the underside of the controls cover, see FIG. 14.
+Undo securing screw, pull controls cover forward 10mm, lower to release from the four side fixings and pull forward clear of the thermostat knob.

-Remove the door by undoing the lower fixing screws and lift door off the two upper hinge brackets.
+Remove door by undoing the two lower fixing screws and lift door off the two upper hinge brackets.